 9. State Quarter Map

 Our son started collecting state quarters when he was 8 and loved having a map to put them into!
 It gave him a fun hobby while also creating a keepsake that he can enjoy for years.

 Solve the problem of your kids always asking to play with your camera by getting them one of their own!
 They’ll love being able to take pictures of everything that they think is noteworthy!
-If you are buying for a boy, this blue one is a great option.

 If you’re buying for an older kid this one is a bit more than $35, but still inexpensive and has good reviews.